andersonscreekps/andersonscreekps-website/content/our-school/story.md

 weight = 1

 +++
-Anderson's Creek Primary School is committed to the highest possible standards of teaching and learning at every level.
-High academic achievement in Numeracy and Literacy is our key focus.
-We also believe in providing a broad range of learning opportunities for our students in all curriculum areas which include Science and Technology, Performing and Visual Arts, Health and Physical Education, L.O.T.E.
-(Italian), Music, Reading Recovery, Student Leadership Programs, Intervention Programs.
-We strongly believe in differentiating the curriculum for every child

-{{< image "/assets/img/1920x1080/20200610-104725.jpg" "Art class" >}}

-We believe in "Every Child, Every Day".
-Anderson's Creek has a strong commitment to Information Technology.
-We see it is our role to develop our students for 21st Century learning.
-Our programs are constantly changing and evolving as we move with emerging technologies in the school setting.
-Our staffing profile consists of Principal, Assistant Principal, 2 Leading Teachers who drive literacy and numeracy across the school along with a mix of youth and experience across our staff.
+## About us

+Anderson's Creek Primary School is located...

+We have an inclusive and community-focused culture and aim to provide an educational environment where all our students can reach their full potential.
+We understand that learning is not simply about intellectual development and we place just as much emphasis on emotional, social and physical development.

+Our key academic focus is on high achievement in numeracy and literacy and we strive for excellence in education.
+We achieve this by having engaged, optimistic, motivated and independent learners who are confident about their future.
+We have high expectations for students and provide a curriculum where children experience differentiated learning and open-ended tasks that promote inquiry in learning.

 {{< image "/assets/img/1920x1080/20190915-130020.jpg" "Girls colour run" >}}

-The school has 16 classrooms, 3 computer labs, Multi-use Indoor Stadium, Performing Arts Theatre, Synthetic oval, Visual Arts and Library/Resource Centre and Canteen.
-Out of School Hours program operates 5 days a week.
+## School values

+Anderson’s Creek Primary School works hard to create a culture of mutual respect between the students, teachers and parents.

+All our staff strive to build positive and authentic relationships with the students they teach.

+Positive values are an integral part of our school and strongly influence our behaviour and the way we interact within our community as well as those around us.

+* **Respect** - We care for others and treat them as we would like to be treated.
+* **Optimism** - We search for the positive aspects of any situation.
+* **Honesty** - We always tell the truth to ourselves and others.
+* **Responsibility** - We can be trusted to make good choices and do the right thing.

 There is a strong partnership between students, parents and staff.
 We have a high level of participation from parents in the school through School Council, classroom helpers, fundraising and social activities.

+We are committed to developing strong links with the local community, hence our school motto is _"Learning with the Community"_.

-{{< image "/images/20180520-083837.jpg" "Image name">}}
+{{< image "/assets/img/1920x1080/20200610-104725.jpg" "Art class" >}}

-Anderson's Creek aims to create a culture of mutual respect for our 342 students in a safe and stimulating learning environment.